 The transdermal patch form of methylphenidate can cause skin irritation, and permanent skin discoloration where the patch is applied.

-Other serious side effects include slowing of growth in children, seizures, priapism, and eyesight changes or blurred vision.
+Other serious but rare side effects include priapism and eyesight changes or blurred vision.

 If side effects are bothersome, or do not go away, talk to your doctor.
 Most people taking this medication do not experience any of these side effects.

-Report to your doctor any heart-related problems or a family history of heart and blood pressure problems.
+Report to your doctor any heart-related problems or a family history of heart and blood pressure problems prior to starting methylphenidate.
 Patients with structural cardiac abnormalities and other serious heart problems have experienced sudden death, stroke, heart attack, and increased blood pressure while taking methylphenidate.
 Stimulants can increase blood pressure and heart rate.
 Physicians should monitor these vital signs closely during treatment.
-Call your doctor immediately if you or your child experiences warning signs such as chest pain, shortness of breath, or fainting while taking methylphenidate.
+Call your doctor immediately if you or your child experiences warning signs such as severe chest pain, excessive shortness of breath without cause, or fainting while taking methylphenidate.